MarkoJauregui/CV_Draft/README.md

 - **Mercado Libre Challenge**
   Get client information from an API and guarantees that all information is safe, and make it accessible for different places in the company.
+- **Static Site Generator**
+  Create beautiful static websites only needing a markdown document as it's input.

 ### NFT Collections